Phillis Wheatley, On Being Brought from Africa (1773)

 DISCUSSION QUESTIONS

-• Was Wheatley being sincere when she called her forced removal from Africa as a form of “mercy”?
+• Was Wheatley being sincere when she called her forced removal from Africa a form of “mercy”?

 • Was Wheatley being intentionally subversive, or even confrontational, when she reminded “Christians” that African Americans might well “join th’ angelic train”?